7 Epic Branding Lessons From the Disney Universe in 2020

 #4: Be consistent.

 The other side of the coin (of giving your brand room to breathe) is safeguarding its integrity with consistent brand messaging.
 Disney is nothing if not consistent.
 Across its brands, including the two movie franchises considered here, it is phenomenal at crafting a finely tuned, consistent experience.

-Watch any Star Wars spinoff from “Solo: A Star Wars Story” to The Mandalorian and you feel like you are in the right universe.
+Watch any Star Wars spinoff from “Solo: A Star Wars Story” to The Mandalorian.
+With each entry, you feel like you are in the right universe.

-It’s not so much messaging or imagery that can be pinpointed but rather a feeling of integrity.
-You know where you are even when you’re introduced to characters and locations for the first time.
+It’s not so much messaging or imagery that can be pinpointed.
+Instead, it’s a feeling; a feeling of integrity.
+You know where you are at all times.
+Even when you’re introduced to characters and locations for the first time.
 New installments of beloved stories ring true.

 This is intentional.
 It’s due to the laborious, meticulous behind-the-scenes work of every production artist, writer, producer, modelist and storyteller who had a hand in crafting the stories you enjoy.